 View the updated regional infestation map for Laurel Wilt Disease (for initial detection in May 2002.
 Map is updated periodically (USDA,FS - Forest & Grassland Health).

 USDA.
 FS.
 Northern Research Station.Select the non-indigenous forest pest to view maps depicting state and county distribution.
 Produced by: USDA, FS, Forest Health Protection, and its partners.

-The section below contains selected highly relevant resources for this species, organized by source.
-To view all related content for this species, click on "View all resources for species" in the top left of this page.
+The section below contains highly relevant resources for this species, organized by source.
+Or, to display all related content view all resources for Laurel Wilt.

 European and Mediterranean Plant Protection Organization.